Meikong-Cui/cgi/README.md

 The following is some houdini ideas learned from online tutorials.

-More pictures under image folder!!!
+Currently there are 10 videos in the main page.
+More pictures are under 'image' folder!

 ![Image text](https://github.com/Meikong-Cui/cgi/blob/main/image/rain.jpeg)
 ![Image text](https://github.com/Meikong-Cui/cgi/blob/main/image/flower.png)